 Arrangements by Russell J. Boyle and Son Funeral Home, 331 Smith Street, Providence, RI 02908.

-To send flowers to Rev. Richard Ambrose McAlister, O.P.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. Richard Ambrose McAlister, O.P., please visit our floral store.

 Providence College, Office of Institutional Advancement for the Dominican Scholarship Fund.